Twilight Sleep (novel): Twilight Sleep

-In 1920s American Literature the motif of escape is ever present, and in Wharton's Twilight Sleep this theme drives a melodramatic plot.
+In the 1920s, American Literature the motif of escape is ever present, and in Wharton's Twilight Sleep this theme drives a melodramatic plot.
 Twilight sleep was a medical procedure in which pregnant women would be given a mixture of the drugs scopolamine and morphine as a way to simultaneously reduce the pain of childbirth and allow the mother to forget the experience altogether.
 In the novel, Lita experiences twilight sleep with the birth of her child, but she also uses twilight sleep as a metaphor for the way Americans in the 1920s seemed to do everything in their power to avoid pain and to search for quick fixes to their problems.
 She does this through her depictions of her characters and their own avoidances of pain and suffering.

 Twilight Sleep is one of the ways that Wharton expressed her objections to modern science and its goal of relieving humans from suffering.
 The 1920s was a time of industrialization and Fordist thinking, where everything should be made easy and that one's personal life could be organized to be made more efficient in the same way that one's working life could be.
 Wharton was also very critical of this new way of thinking in America and her criticism plays out in Pauline's character who subscribes to this kind of lifestyle, but is still left feeling all the pains and sorrows of human life no matter how hard she works to avoid it.